-2. Ineligible Costs
+M.2.
+Ineligible Costs

-Under no circumstances can costs for the following items be claimed:
+Under no circumstances can costs for the following items be claimed as part of an SBRI programme:

-- Commercialisation activities - Profit (i.e. applicants should not include profit for themselves or the other project team members within indirect costs or include it as a separate project cost) - Protection of IPR - For activities of a political or exclusively religious nature - In respect of costs reimbursed or to be reimbursed by funding from other public authorities or from the private sector

-- In connection with the receipt of contributions in kind (a contribution in goods or services as opposed to money) - To cover interest payments (including service charge payments for finance leases) - For the giving of gifts to individuals, other than promotional items with a value no more than £10 a year to any one individual - For entertaining (entertaining for this purpose means anything that would be a taxable benefit to the person being entertained, according to current UK tax regulations) - To pay statutory fines, criminal fines or penalties - In respect of VAT that you are able to claim from HM Revenue and Customs.
+- Profit and/or contingency sums - Activities associated with the commercialisation if the methodology developed - Profit associated with the development or trial of the methodology developed (i.e. applicants should not include profit for themselves or the other project team members within indirect costs or include it as a separate project cost) - Protection of IPR - For activities of a political or exclusively religious nature - In respect of costs reimbursed or to be reimbursed by funding from other public authorities or from the private sector - In connection with the receipt of contributions in kind (a contribution in goods or services as opposed to money) - To cover interest payments (including service charge payments for finance leases) - For the giving of gifts to individuals, other than promotional items with a value no more than £10 a year to any one individual - For entertaining (entertaining for this purpose means anything that would be a taxable benefit to the person being entertained, according to current UK tax regulations) - To pay statutory fines, criminal fines or penalties - In respect of VAT that you are able to claim from HM Revenue and Customs.